David-VTUK/turing-pi-automation/README.md

 # turing-pi-ansible

-An example Playbook (and Roles) to automate the provisioning of K3s and ancillary tooling on a Turing pi cluster.
+An example Playbook (with Roles) to automate the provisioning of K3s and ancillary tooling on a Turing Pi cluster.

 ## Tasks Performed: